 - Leave to permit an employee to perform emergency duty as a volunteer firefighter or emergency rescue personnel; and

 - Paid sick leave.

 Each of those leaves of absence laws has its own standards regarding which employees are covered, which employers must comply and how employers must comply.
 Multistate employers not only have to be aware of these standards but must consistently monitor changes to state leave laws and adjust business practices accordingly.
-For example, in 2014, Oregon is set to become the first state to require certain employers to provide bereavement leave for employees.
+For example, in 2014, Oregon became the first state to require certain employers to provide bereavement leave for employees.